 NURS FPX 6614 Assessment 1 Defining a Gap in Practice Executive Summary

 At the regional level, the Joint National Committee (JNC) has recommended that hypertensive patients engage in lifestyle modifications for six months.
 These modifications, according to the JNC, include increased physical exercise and dietary changes for obese patients, low salt intake, and limited alcohol consumption (de la Sierra, 2019).
-PREMIER trial was the largest clinical trial performed in the US that evaluated the methods of lowering blood pressure through changes in lifestyle.
+PREMIER trial was the largest clinical trial performed in the US that evaluated the methods of lowering blood pressure through lifestyle changes.
 It evaluated the impact on hypertension by making many concomitant adjustments to one’s way of life.
 This trial showed that weight loss, getting more exercise, and eating well were all great ways to manage hypertension without drugs (Mahmood et al., 2019).
-Additionally, lifestyle modification and medications can both lower blood pressure within six months, but medications can certainly show their side effects within the six months period (Kebede et al., 2022).
+Additionally, lifestyle modification and medications can both lower blood pressure within six months, but medications can certainly show their side effects within the six months (Kebede et al., 2022).

 Services and Resources for Care Coordination